bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

 - Implement new metrics to measure the programs' performance.
 - Implement new ways to display the data/results.
 - Implement functionality that allows the user to specify which datasets to use.
 Potential extensions: random dataset generator, filter datasets based on different properties, etc.
-- Fix flagged errors (Sharon will do this).

 ## Current Bugs & Issues
 1. Undefined behaviour when omega score/sharpe ratio/drawdown cannot be calculated for a program.
 2. Undefined behaviour when a program does not have enough data within the given date range.
-3. No documentation for 'test_timeseries' instance attribute in Program class.
-Usage unclear.
-4. Undefined behaviour when the correlation value given to ManagerUniverse is too large (i.e., no Programs are correlated, resulting in no clusters).
+3. Undefined behaviour when the correlation value given to ManagerUniverse is too large (i.e., no Programs are correlated, resulting in no clusters).

 ### Notes
 - Comments marked 'Flagged' indicate errors found within the code that need to be fixed/accounted for.